The Ultimate Guide to Roof Styles for Sheds

 • Creates a small amount of attic space

-Hip roofs are more complex to build than gable or shed roofs, but they offer superior wind resistance.
+Hip roofs are more complex to build than triangular or single-slope designs, but they offer superior wind resistance.
 If your shed is going to be highly visible from your home or street, a hip roof gives it a finished, upscale look.

 If you’ve ever visited historic New England, you’ve seen saltbox roofs.
-This asymmetrical style features a short slope on one side and a long slope on the other.
+This asymmetrical design features a short slope on one side and a long slope on the other.

 The Practical History of the Saltbox